hmrc/play-frontend-hmrc/README.md

     Where play-xx is your version of Play (e.g. play-30).

-    Note, this has changed since 7.x.x, previously the play version was included in the artefact version, it is now included in the artefact name.

 2. Add a route for the hmrc-frontend static assets in `conf/app.routes`:
     ```scala
     ->         /hmrc-frontend                      hmrcfrontend.Routes